bead.behavioral

 Bases: BeadBaseModel

-Aggregated behavioral metrics for a participant across all judgments.
+Aggregated behavioral metrics for one participant.

 Attributes: